Study for a prestigious MA in Education by distance learning

 - Education and Technology: Key Issues and Debates

 MODE(S) of delivery Online TERM(S) Autumn (October - December) DAY/TIME N/A MODULE DESCRIPTION The use of information and communications technology (ICT) is now a central part of education provision and practice.
 This module introduces students to some of the key issues in the field and addresses some fundamental and often unvoiced questions about the burgeoning development and implementation of digital technologies in education.
-The module will cover the use of digital technologies in compulsory and post-compulsory educational settings and will consider the following key questions about education and technology: What is education technology – and why does it matter?; Is technology inevitably going to change education?
+The module will cover the use of digital technologies in compulsory and post-compulsory educational settings, drawing on examples from several different countries.
+We will consider the following key questions about education and technology: What is education technology – and why does it matter?; Is technology inevitably going to change education?
 What can history tell us about education and technology?
 Does technology improve learning?
 Does technology make education fairer?
 Will technology displace the teacher?
 Will technology displace the education institution?
 What does the future hold?
 The module involves student engagement with the research literature, use of education technology resources, and a number of practical activities.
 ASSESSMENT This module is assessed by 5000-word essay SPECIAL ENTRY REQUIREMENTS N/A CORE TEXT N/A

 Distance Learning or Study in London